This post may contain affiliate links. Please read my privacy policy.

 Instructions

-• Rinse the beef with water, pat it dry, then cut it against the grain into pieces.
-Set them aside.
+- Rinse the beef with water, pat it dry, and then cut it against the grain into pieces.
+Set aside.

-• Heat the oil in a wok.
-Once the oil is hot, add the shallots and stir-fry until they become aromatic and turn light brown.
-Add the beef to the wok and stir-fry for a few moments.
+- Heat the oil in a wok.
+Once the oil is hot, add the shallots and stir-fry until aromatic and lightly browned.
+Then add the beef and stir-fry for a few moments.

-• Add the sweet soy sauce and soy sauce, stirring to blend well with the beef.
+- Add the sweet soy sauce and soy sauce, stirring to combine with the beef.
 Cook for a few minutes, or until the beef is cooked through.
 Dish out and serve immediately.

 Notes